 Example.
-You received under the following conditions stock from your employer for services you performed.
+For services you performed, you received stock from your employer.
 If you want to sell the stock while still employed, you must sell the stock to your employer at book value.
 At your retirement or death, you or your estate must offer to sell the stock to your employer at its book value.
 This is a restriction that by its terms will never end and you consider it when you figure the FMV.

 Election.
 You may choose to include in your gross income the FMV of the property at the time of transfer, less any amount you paid for it.
-If you make this choice, the substantial vesting rules do not apply.
+If you make this choice, the substantially vested rules do not apply.
 Your basis is the amount you paid plus the amount you included in your income.